 The company managed to sell "hundreds of thousands" of Athlons in the quarter, he said in the teleconference.
 The company's goal of selling 1 million Athlon chips by the end of the year depends on how quickly the Taiwanese foundry manufacturers, which make important components that work alongside AMD's Athlon processor, recover from the earthquake, he said.

 Separately, AMD said it plans to sell off its Communications Group, which makes chips for telecommunications and data communications equipment, including modems.
-The division employs about 400 people and had sales of about $70 million in the most recent quarter, AMD said.
+The division employs about 400 people, mostly in Sunnyvale and Austin, Texas, and had sales of about $70 million in the most recent quarter, AMD said.

 The company hopes to complete the sale in the first half of 2000.